Background Image - Interior photo of Bridgewater Corporate Center.

 Philosophy and Framework

 Our risk management philosophy is to manage and mitigate dynamic risks while enhancing shareholder value, being responsive to clients, and delivering simple solutions in unconventional ways.
-We continue to make key investments in the scalability of our enterprise risk framework to support our strong growth trajectory and to help identify, quantify and manage emerging and evolving risks.
+We continue to make key investments in the scalability of our enterprise risk framework to support our growth trajectory and to help identify, quantify and manage emerging and evolving risks.

 Our ERM framework has benefited significantly from a bank-wide approach to risk management led by our Chief Risk Officer and owned by leaders across all functions.
 The ERM program has continued to advance in preparation for continued growth and evolving risk landscapes.
 This includes the following: